fharper/resume/resume.md

 **Director of Developer Relations, Mindee** (2021/08 - 2022/08)

-- Implemented a content strategy generating more than 160 pieces of content
 - Defined the devrel framework & responsible for our open source, media relations, docs & community
+- Implemented a content strategy which generated more than 160 pieces of content

 **Senior Developer Advocate, DigitalOcean** (2019/05 - 2020/02)